NaturalHistoryMuseum/IDentiBite/README.md

 If get the error "error: Building for iOS, but the linked and embedded framework 'TNSListView.framework' was built for iOS + iOS Simulator."

-Open IDentiBite.xcodeproj and change Build settings > Validate workspace -> No
+Open IDentiBite.xcworkspace and change Build settings > Validate workspace -> No

 Rerun: ```tns build ios --release --for-device```